 The To Scale setting controls the scale factor of the block when it is inserted on the drawing.

 - Checked: The scale factor for the block is 1.

-An exampel of a not-to-scale block is a receptacle.
-You don’t want it to-scale because it would be a little line no one could see.
-Instead, you create a circle with some lines that you want to be 1/10″ big when printed on paper.
+An example of a not-to-scale block is a receptacle.
+Drawn to scale, it would be a little line no one could see.
+Instead, you create a circle with some lines that you want to be 1/10″ when printed on paper.
 You create the circle so that it is a 0.1 unit diameter circle.
 It will be inserted with a scale factor equal to DIMSCALE on your drawing.
-If you drawing is 1/8″=1′, DIMSCALE = 96, and the circle will be 9.6 units in diameter.
+If your drawing is 1/8″=1′, set DIMSCALE to 96, and the circle will be 9.6 units in diameter.
 The size of the receptacle will change when you change the scale factor of the drawing.
 (However, when you plot the drawing, the receptacle will always appear 1/10″ in diameter.)